Coromantee: 1690 rebellion

 Several rebellions in the 1700s were attributed to Coromantees.
 According to enslaver and colonial administrator Edward Long, the first rebellion occurred in 1690 between three or four hundred enslaved people in Clarendon Parish, Jamaica, who, after killing a white owner, seized firearms and provisions and killed an overseer at the neighbouring plantation.
 A militia formed and eventually suppressed the rebellion, hanging the leader.
 Several rebels fled and joined the Maroons.
 Long also describes the incident where an enslaver was overpowered by a group of Coromantees who, after killing him, cut off his head and turned his skull into a drinking bowl.
 However, the "drinking of blood" is more than likely anti-African propaganda, though Coromantee and especially Asante war tactics were known to use fear in their opponents.
 In 1739, the leader of the Western Maroons, Cudjoe (Prince Kojo), signed a treaty with the British, ensuring the Maroons would be left alone, provided they did not help other slave rebellions.

 1712 New York Slave Revolt

 On the night of 6 April 1712, a group of more than twenty black enslaved people, the majority of whom were believed to be Coromantee, set fire to a building on Maiden Lane near Broadway.
-While the white traffickers tried to put out the fire, the enslaved black folks, armed with guns, hatchets, and swords, defended themselves from the whites and then ran off.
+While the white traffickers tried to put out the fire, the enslaved blacks, armed with guns, hatchets, and swords, defended themselves from the whites and then ran off.
 Eight whites died, and seven were wounded.
 Over the next few days, colonial forces arrested seventy black people and jailed them.
 Twenty-seven were put on trial, 21 of whom were convicted and sentenced to death.